 To learn more about the history of the Bayard Cutting Arboretum, please visit our events calendar where you can learn about our guided Grounds Tours and Manor House Tours.
 For directions please visit our Hours & Fees page.

 Walks, public buildings, and restrooms are accessible to handicapped persons.

-No pets are allowed and recreational activities such as bathing, picnicking, sports, games, and bicycle riding are not permitted on the grounds.
+No pets and recreational activities (bathing, picnicking, sports, games, and bicycle riding) are permitted on the grounds.
 However, Heckscher State Park, which adjoins the Arboretum, provides accommodations for picnicking and other active recreational programs.

 An Event Photography permit is required to take photos at Bayard Cutting Arboretum State Park.
-It must be obtained prior to the event and the permit fee is $200.
+The permit fee is $250.
 Please visit our Event Photography page for more information or contact the park at 1-631-581-1002 for further information.